bhardwajgaurav007/bike-rental/README.md

 - Month of Jan has lowest demand of bikes and September being the highest.

 ## Contact
-Created by @bhardwajgaurav007 and @vijayktiwary - feel free to contact me!
+Created by @bhardwajgaurav007 - feel free to contact me!

 ## License
 This project is open source and free to use/edit by anyone